BMO 4X RUMBLE4X ProTour #2 - Winterberg

-If the race organisers believe a rider is not capable to tackle the race course they reserve the right to withdraw the rider from the event on grounds of their safety and that of the other riders and spectators.
+If the race organisers believe a rider is not capable of tackling the race course, they reserve the right to withdraw the rider from the event on grounds of their safety and that of the other riders and spectators.
 The withdrawn rider will not be eligible for a refund or a transfer.

 § 15 Data protection

-By submitting an application to take part in a race the participants also allow the Cup organization and the event organizers to use personal data for campaigns and activities connected to the events.
-The organizers shall have unlimited rights to publish pictures and video material of the participants, to forward these to press representatives and to use them for marketing activities.
-There is no factual and time limitation.
+By submitting an application to take part in a race, the participants also allow the Cup organization and the event organizers to use personal data for campaigns and activities connected to the events.
+The organizers shall have unlimited rights to publish pictures and video material of the participants, to forward these to press representatives, and to use them for marketing activities.
+There is no factual or time limitation.